willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 We conducted perturbation analyses to quantify the relative contribution of each covariate to variation in population growth rate ($\lambda$).
 Figure @fig:mean_sens summarizes the sensitivity of $\lambda$ to conspecific competition, heterospecific competition, temperature, and precipitation, averaged across all plot-year observations.
-Across species, $\lambda$ was most sensitive to temperature, followed by conspecific and heterospecific competition; sensitivity to precipitation was negligible, and this pattern was consistent across species.
+Across species, $\lambda$ was most sensitive to temperature, followed by conspecific and heterospecific competition; sensitivity to precipitation was substantially weaker, and this pattern was consistent across species.

 ![Log sensitivity of species population growth rate to conspecific competition, heterospecific competition, mean annual temperature, and mean annual precipitation across all plot-year observations.
 The smaller the values, the lower the sensitivity to a covariate.](https://willvieira.github.io/book_forest-demography-IPM/marginal_lambda_files/figure-html/fig-ame-1.png){#fig:mean_sens width=100% short-caption="Log sensitivity of species population growth rate to conspecific competition, heterospecific competition, mean annual temperature, and mean annual precipitation across all plot-year observations."}